qualmanquad/Elade/README.md

 New website for Elade, a landscaping company.
-Built with HTML, CSS and Javascript + using Bootstrap.
+Built with HTML, CSS, Javascript, PHP + Bootstrap.